eparamasari/AutoML_vs_HyperDrive_Classification_Azure_ML/README.md

 ### Access

-The data was available publicly in a github repo and accessed at <https://raw.githubusercontent.com/eparamasari/ML_Engineer_ND_Capstone/main/data/heart_failure_clinical_records_dataset.csv> before being changed into a tabular dataset.
+The data was available publicly in a github repo and accessed at [this link](https://raw.githubusercontent.com/eparamasari/ML_Engineer_ND_Capstone/main/data/heart_failure_clinical_records_dataset.csv) before being changed into a tabular dataset.

 ## Automated ML